jchan172/pyid3py/README.md

     -n, --dry-run     don't actually add fileds, just show how it works.
     -h, --help        show this messge.

-    Note that the -f option must be used in order to replace the original Chinese characters with PinYin.
+Note that the -f option must be used in order to replace the original Chinese characters with PinYin, so the typical usage would be:

+    python pyid3py.py -f ~/Music/想你的夜.mp3

+or to go recursively through a directory:

+    python pyid3py.py -f -r ~/Music/

 Modifications
 =============